jneight/django-db-geventpool/README.rst

 --------------

-Before using the pool, psycopg2 must be patched with psycogreen, if you are using `gunicorn webserver <http://www.gunicorn.org/>`_, a good place is the `post_fork()` function at the config file
+Before using the pool, psycopg2 must be patched with psycogreen, if you are using `gunicorn webserver <http://www.gunicorn.org/>`_, a good place is the [`post_fork()`](http://docs.gunicorn.org/en/latest/settings.html#post-fork) function at the config file:

 .. code:: python

-   from psycogreen.gevent import patch_psycopg
+   from psycogreen.gevent import patch_psycopg     # use this if you use gevent workers from psycogreen.eventlet import patch_psycopg   # use this if you use eventlet workers

    def post_fork(server, worker):
        patch_psycopg()